-After I gave up on God, two of my younger sisters took up with him–in that boorish, effusive way of the freshly born again.
-Their new-found love, only made me feel lonelier.
-Their certainty that Jesus belonged to them, left me wondering how he was ever my friend.
+Shortly after I gave up on God, some of my siblings took up with him–in that boorish, effusive way of the freshly born-again.
+Their new-found love, only made me lonelier; and their certainty that Jesus belonged to them, left me wondering how he had ever been my friend.

-When I finally found what I was looking for, it wasn’t in a chapel or a temple or even a women’s circle, it was… in the music.
-On the night before my beloved grandfather’s funeral–the man who lost his wife to the tragedy that stole God, my born-again sister handed me some music that she was ready to discard.
+When I finally found what I was looking for, it wasn’t in a chapel or a temple or even a women’s circle, it was in the music.
+On the night before my beloved grandfather’s funeral–the man who lost his wife to the tragedy that stole God–my sister handed me some music that she was ready to discard.

-When the soloist delivered Jesus to me in her rich, sultry tones, it didn’t matter that my passion made no sense.
+When the soloist delivered Jesus to me in her rich, sultry tones, it didn’t matter that the stirring I felt inside made no sense.